-- General Grant election as 18th President.
+- Former general, Ulysses S. Grant is elected as 18th President.

 When you visit

 This photograph was taken in front of the old City Hall (now demolished) after 1882 when the engine was retired.
 It was kept for display and can be seen by appointmen